SF2822 Applied Nonlinear Optimization, 7.5hp, 2020/2021

 - GAMS.
 GAMS is installed in the KTH linux computer rooms.
 It may also be downloaded from the GAMS web site for use on a personal computer.

-- Two project assignments that are handed out during the course, April 5 and April 25 respectively.
+- Two project assignments are handed out during the course, April 14 and April 28, respectively.

 Additional notes that may be handed out during the course are also included.